 I started at Brakspear in September 2007 before which I was at Fullers working as a Tenanted BDM.

-What achievement are you most proud of?I’m not sure it really counts as my achievement (more my wife Alexa’s!) but I am hugely proud we brought our baby daughter Bella into the world in February 2021.
-I am thoroughly enjoying being a father for the first time.
+What achievement are you most proud of?I’m not sure it really counts as my achievement (more my wife Alexa’s!) but I am hugely proud we brought our baby daughters Bella and Daisy into the world.
+I am thoroughly enjoying being a father.

 Who is your hero?
 Why?I think hero is pushing it (!) but my Father has been a great inspiration to me and he continues to be a good friend and mentor in his capacity as Chairman.